Chapter One – This is Mr. Death….

 Toolis was speaking about the passing of his father on a coastal island in the south west of Ireland.
 He talks very movingly about the death and wake, and the presence of ‘The Keeners.’

 The word ‘Keening’ originates from the Irish ‘caoineadh,’ which means ‘crying.’
-Keening can be in the form of wailing, weeping, the recitation of a prayer, and/or rocking back and forth.
+Keening mean wailing, weeping, the recitation of a prayer, and/or rocking back and forth.

 The Keening women (mnàthan-tuirim) pay respect to the deceased person, and express the grief of the bereaved family.
 They were often paid for their services, just like the undertaker or the Priest.